-This is a new program that began in summer 2010.
-The goal is to connect groups and organizations with a stretch of a creek that they will be responsible for.
+This program began in summer 2010.
+The goal has been to connect groups and organizations with a stretch of a creek that they will be responsible for.
 Some aspects of this responsibility include: trash cleanups, invasive plant removal, photography and sketch mapping of the area for changes, and minor repairs if bank erosion is occurring.
 Some groups are taking a proactive stance to wrap trees in reaches where there is high beaver activity.

 There are lots of opportunities for groups, neighborhoods, or companies to get involved.
 AWC provides guidance, trash bags, gloves, fencing, erosion material, invasive identification, etc. Contact Cherie Northon at 272-7335 or firstname.lastname@example.org if you are interested.